karmacarlos/karmacarlos/README.md

-- 👋 Hi, I’m @karmacarlos
+- 👋 Hi, I’m Carlos Gomez
-- 👀 I’m interested in Frontend aplications.
+- 👀 I’m interested in the frontend of applications.
 - 🌱 I’m currently a student at Turing school!
 - 📫 How to reach me: carlos.gomezdw@gmail.com